 top of page

-Currently, I am exploring this problem in three research themes, outlined below:
+I am exploring this broad question in three related research themes, outlined below:

 Alex for website.jpg